Rachael Thomas: 2019 election and 43rd Parliament

 In October 2019, Harder was reelected with 65.8% of the popular vote.
 Harder's Conservative platform for the 2019 federal election included a focus on the expansion of the energy sector, and the completion of pipelines.
-Her environmental positions included ending carbon pricing in Canada, and the prohibition against dumping sewage in waterways such as the West Coast and the St. Lawrence River.
+Her environmental positions included ending carbon pricing in Canada, and prohibiting the dumping of sewage in waterways such as the West Coast and the St. Lawrence River.
 Harder also cited crime and the opioid crisis as a major issue to be tackled, as well as an advance of aid to local peace officers.

 In November 2019, Conservative leader Andrew Scheer removed Harder from her shadow cabinet critic portfolio in a post-election shuffle.
 In November 2020, Harder received public criticism for sharing on Facebook a Toronto Sun column which highlighted official Alberta Health statistics which showed that up to that point only 10 people who died of COVID-19 in Alberta during the pandemic had no comorbidities.
 After almost a thousand comments, mostly criticizing her perceived insensitivity to the hundreds dead who had comorbidities, Harder edited her original post to add that it was important to protect the most vulnerable during a pandemic.

 After Erin O'Toole, whom Harder had backed for leadership in 2017, won the 2020 Conservative leadership election to succeed Scheer as party leader, Harder returned to the shadow cabinet in the February 2021 shuffle as the critic for Digital Government.

 In July 2021, Harder was one of 62 Conservative MPs to vote against a bill banning conversion therapy in Canada.